 With PSA Certified, I know that out of the box, I have a very solid foot in the door to making a reasonably secure device, platform, or ecosystem if I’m basing it off something that is PSA Certified Level 1 or has the Functional API Certification.

--Kevin Townsend, Senior Embedded Engineer, Linaro, & Zephyr Project member
+Kevin Townsend, Senior Embedded Engineer, Linaro, a Zephyr Project Member

 Secure and Non-secure Integration

 As a key security element, Zephyr has integrated Trusted Firmware-M (TF-M), an open-source implementation of PSA, that runs on the secure side of the device, while Zephyr remains on the non-secure side.
 All fundamental security operations, including cryptography and secure boot, run on TF-M.